wdi-atx-11/github-and-more-git/README.md

 *COMMIT EARLY, COMMIT OFTEN!*

-**Cloning Repositories**
+### **Cloning Repositories**

 So far we have set up our repository from scratch, however, this isn't always the case.
 Sometimes we want to take an existing remote repository and bring it onto our computer locally.

-The last thing we will do in this lesson is clone our WDI-10 class repo to our home directory in our filesystem.
+The last thing we will do in this lesson is clone our WDI-11 schedule repo to our home directory in our filesystem.
 ```
 $ git clone <URI>
 ```